02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 Anaesthesia

-The surgery is performed under general anaesthetic.
+Gallbladder surgery incisions The surgery is performed under general anaesthetic.
 Local anaesthetic and pain relief are administered at the end of the operation.

 The Operation

-have slipped beyond the gallbladder into the bile duct.
+Intraoperative cholangiogram Laparoscopic gallbladder surgery is performed with four small cuts; one near the belly button and three in the upper abdomen.
+The tummy is filled with gas to create a working space.
+The gallbladder is dissected then an x-ray test (called a cholangiogram) is performed to check if any stones have slipped beyond the gallbladder into the bile duct.
 If so then is it often possible to remove them during surgery otherwise they can be removed endoscopically a few days after surgery.
 After the x-ray test, the duct to the gallbladder is clipped with titanium clips and the gallbladder is removed and the incisions are closed.
 Sometimes a drain that goes to the outside is placed and kept for a day or two if the gallbladder was very inflamed or there were stones in the duct.
-Don't worry this comes out before you go home.gallbladder-surgery
+This is often removed before you go home or shortly after.
+Laparoscopic gallbladder surgery ports

 After the Operation